front-commerce/developers.front-commerce.com/source/docs/advanced/theme/route-dispatcher.md

 title: Handle dynamic URLs with the Dispatcher
 ---

-In some cases, you will need a deeper customization of URLs than what you can do in the [Add a new page guide](../../essentials/add-a-page-client-side).
-For instance, for some SEO reasons, you may prefer to have `/my-product` instead of `/product/my-product-slug`.
+In some cases, you will need more control over URLs formats than what we introduced in the [Add a new page guide](../../essentials/add-a-page-client-side).
+For instance, you may prefer to have `/my-product` instead of `/product/my-product-slug` for SEO reasons.

-That is what the Dispatcher is for in Front-Commerce, and what we will cover in this documentation.
+That is what Front-Commerce’s Dispatcher is responsible for, and what we will cover in this documentation.

 ## What is the goal of the Dispatcher?

 The dispatcher is actually a component within Front-Commerce that will be displayed in case no other route was found.
 Its goal will be to ask the server (by using the `matchUrls` query in your GraphQL Schema) what kind of page is associated with the current URL and will display the page's component accordingly.

+Below is a flowchart illustrating the URL resolution logic:

 <figure>
 ![Diagram explaining how an URL is displayed](./assets/dispatcher.svg)